Degreasing Your Engine With Pine-Sol

 Any time you are working on a car, you are likely to have dirty parts that you would like to clean.
 This can be easier said than done.
 I once spent two days cleaning a cylinder head with a towel and some Goop hand cleaner.
 Solvent sinks, ultrasonic cleaners, and sandblasting are common techniques used by professional shops for heavy-duty degreasing, but a safer and easier way to clean your parts at home is to use Pine-Sol.
 Soak your parts in Pine-Sol overnight, wipe them off with a rag, and your parts will be sparkling clean.

 To clean your parts with Pine-Sol, the first thing you need to do is prepare your parts to be cleaned.
 Pine-Sol will remove paint and grease, soften carbon deposits on pistons and heads, and really soften the carbon inside an EGR system.

 Rubber seals and o-rings will be swollen for a while but after they dry out they do not seem to be harmed.
-Still, If I where planning to reuse any rubber parts I would make sure to remove them.
-Anything that might be harmed by the pine-sol that you want to keep intact should be removed.
-Ideally you should completely disassemble whatever you want to clean, but I have heard of people cleaning things like hydraulic lifters and just putting them right back in the engine head full of pine-sol to mix in with the oil.
+Still, if I were planning to reuse any rubber parts, I would make sure to remove them.
+Anything that might be harmed by the Pine-Sol that you want to keep intact should be removed.
+Ideally, you should completely disassemble whatever you want to clean, but I have heard of people cleaning things like hydraulic lifters and just putting them right back in the engine head full of Pine-Sol to mix in with the oil.
 Needless to say, I don't think that is a good idea.
-Pine-sol contains a lot of water, after all.
+Pine-Sol contains a lot of water after all.

 Mix Pine-Sol With Water

-Use straight pine sol for small difficult to clean parts.
-For larger parts use a 50% or 75% dilution of hot water (the hotter the better).
-Mix the water and the Pine-Sol togethor before adding your parts.
+Use straight Pine-Sol for small and difficult to clean parts.
+For larger parts, use a 50% or 75% dilution of hot water (the hotter the better).
+Mix the water and the Pine-Sol together before adding your parts.